U.S. COVID-19 hospitalizations spike, shutdowns take effect with holidays on the horizon

 Michigan began a three-week shutdown on Wednesday that closed gyms, high schools, colleges and entertainment venues.

 Minnesota, one of several Midwest states dogged by soaring infection rates per capita, ordered a shutdown of restaurants, bars, fitness centers and entertainment venues starting on Friday through at least Dec.
-18. More than 90% of hospital intensive care unit (ICU) beds were already occupied in the eastern half of the state.
+18, as the state’s hospital intensive care units are stretched to capacity.

 In the nation’s capital, the Smithsonian Institution announced it would close its museums and the National Zoo beginning on Monday, with no set reopening date.